Lausanne Township, Pennsylvania: History

-Today, the township is a narrow strip to small to effectively grow or split, wedged against the Luzerne-Carbon County border in rough country.
+Today, the township is a narrow strip too small to effectively grow or split, wedged against the Luzerne-Carbon County border in rough country.

 Transportation

 As of 2007, there were 6.77 mi of public roads in Lausanne Township, of which 5.36 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 1.41 mi were maintained by the township.

 No numbered highways pass through Lausanne Township.
 The main thoroughfares within the township include Buck Mountain Road and Eckley Road.